ionicc/Github-organization-inviter/README.md

 Yes!
 This is being used in [join.codezoned.com](http://join.codezoned.com/).

 **Make sure to read on Github access rate limit before deploying this app.**

+## Can I use this?

+Absolutely!
+Just sneak the credits in somewhere :smile:.

+Have fun making processes automate in your org or event!